Restream/reindexer-py/README.md

     (:obj:`Query`): Query object for further customizations

 #### Raises:
-    Exception: Raises with an error message of API return on non-zero error code
+    QueryError: Raises with an error message if no values are specified
-    Exception: Raises with an error message if no values are specified
+    ApiError: Raises with an error message of API return on non-zero error code

 <a id="pyreindexer.query.Query.set"></a>